 Shrine of Remembrance Reserve

 Take a moment of quiet reflection at the Shrine of Remembrance Reserve, within the stunning Kings Domain Parklands.
-In addition to the Shrine itself, the wider reserve includes the memorial trees, the Eternal Flame and the Legacy Garden of Appreciation.
-Weary Dunlop Memorial and the Pioneer Women’s Memorial Gardens, important sites located within the Kings Domain, are worth exploring.
-The entrance to the shrine itself, with beautiful views of the city skyline and surrounding parklands is a favourite photo spot.
+As well as the Shrine itself, the wider reserve includes the memorial trees, the Eternal Flame and the Legacy Garden of Appreciation.
+The Weary Dunlop Memorial and the Pioneer Women’s Memorial Gardens, within Kings Domain, are also worth exploring.
+The entrance to the shrine, with beautiful views of the city skyline and surrounding parklands, is a favourite photo spot.

 Queen Victoria Gardens

-Discover the huge floral clock, consisting of more than 7,000 flowering plants at Queen Victoria Gardens.
-For more eye-popping displays, you can take a stroll through the gardens at the National Gallery of Victoria across the road.
-It’s also a good place to stop for a bite.
+Discover the huge floral clock, made up of more than 7,000 flowering plants at Queen Victoria Gardens.
+For more eye-popping displays, take a stroll through the gardens at the National Gallery of Victoria across the road.
+It’s also a good place to stop for a bite to eat.

 Royal Botanic Gardens